wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    because other 8806 is an experimental protocol still */

-5. The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the root zone is available.
+5. The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the IANA root zone is available.
 This internal MAY be configurable and SHOULD default to 1 hour.
-When a resolver has detected that a new copy of the root zone is available, the resolver should consider its copy stale and MUST start at step 1 to obtain a new zone.
-Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the root zone.
-Resolvers MUST have an upper limit beyond which if a new copy is not available it will revert to using regular DNS queries to the root zone instead of continuing to use the previously downloaded copy.
+When a resolver has detected that a new copy of the IANA root zone is available, the resolver should consider its copy stale and MUST start at step 1 to obtain a new zone.
+Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the IANA root zone.
+Resolvers MUST have an upper limit beyond which if a new copy is not available it will revert to using regular DNS queries to the IANA root zone instead of continuing to use the previously downloaded copy.
 This upper limit stale value MAY be configurable and SHOULD default to 1 day.
 Once the stale timer has been reached, the resolver may resume {{RFC8806}} operations